By: Chris ⎜ Last updated

 Swimwear is mandatory in mixed-gender spa areas across Norway.

-Hotels with spa treatments
+Hotels with spa and treatments

 Hotel Bristol (Bristol Spa)

-Bristol Spa opened in December 2025 in a purpose-built space next to Hotel Bristol, connected to the hotel's third floor so you can walk from your room in a robe without passing through the lobby.
+Bristol Spa opened in December 2025 in a purpose-built space next to Hotel Bristol, connected to the hotel's third floor so you can walk directly from your room in a robe without passing through the lobby.
 There's also a street-level entrance for non-hotel visitors.

 The 18-year age limit is absolute.
-No children, no exceptions.

 Hotel Bristol Oslo: A luxurious 1920s time capsule